-- Shut off the water valve at the inlet, usually found above the tank itself.
+- Shut off the water valve at the inlet, usually found above the tank.

-- Release the water by connecting a hose to the valve at the bottom (looks like you hose bib outside), and opening it just like turning on an exterior hose.
+- Release the water by connecting a hose to the valve at the bottom (it looks like your hose bib outside) and opening it just like turning on an exterior hose.
 Run the hose line to a drain or out the window, being careful to secure it a place to keep from getting scalded.
 A gallon of water weighs around 8 lbs, so if you want to move a 50 lb tank with water in it, you better be at the top of your CrossFit game.
 Much easier to drain it first!

 - While you wait for the water to drain, disconnect the tank from the gas line.
 In between your gas valve and your water heater is a flexible gas line called a gas flex.
-This line does not generally need to be replaced, so use a pipe wrench to disconnect it from the gas valve on the front of the water heater.
-Use a second wrench with the other hand to prevent counter-torque from wreaking havoc on your gas line.
+This line does not generally need to be replaced, so use a pipe wrench to disconnect it from the gas valve on the water heater's front.
+Use a second wrench with the other hand to prevent the counter-torque from wreaking havoc on your gas line.

 - Disconnect the water lines (both in and out) and watch the magic as gravity takes over and the tank evacuates the water at a much more rapid pace.